FredericGariepy/LighthouseLabs/PKM/W4/D4/Multi-Tiered Risk Management Strategy.md

     - Ensure systems are secure, reliable, and available
     - Information System Tier is expressed as guides, plans, procedures, ...
 Scope is a system defined by security.

-> For example,
->
+Multi-Tiered Risk Management Strategy __example__:
-> a company may have identified that one of their biggest risks is
+> A company may have identified that one of their biggest risks is
 > the possibility of an employee stealing trade secrets or other confidential information (this corresponds to Tier 1 stage).
 >
 > To reduce this risk, they might implement policies